 Board of Directors

 Board President John Powell Jr. first served on the board through an appointed term from 1998 to 2000.
-He was elected to four-year terms in 2010 and 2014.
+He was elected to four-year terms in 2010, 2014 and 2018.
 John is president and chief executive officer of Peter Rabbit Farms, his family’s Coachella-based business, which he joined following graduation from Stanford University.
-John is a trustee representing California on the governing board of the Colorado River Water Users Association and is a former director and past chairman of the Western Growers Association.
-His community service includes involvement as Chair of the Board of the Boys and Girls Clubs of the Coachella Valley.
-The lifelong Coachella Valley resident and his wife Klysta live in Indian Wells and have two children.
+John is a trustee representing California on the governing board of the Colorado River Water Users Association and is a director and past chairman of the Western Growers Association.
+His community service includes involvement as former Chair of the Board of the Boys and Girls Clubs of the Coachella Valley.
+The lifelong Coachella Valley resident and his wife Klysta live in Indian Wells and have two children and grandson and one granddaughter.
+John's term ends in 2026.

 Contact the Board of Directors